What is Blended Learning?

 1. Define the Outcomes of the Course

-As with any learning strategy, the first step is to define the objectives and goals you wish to achieve from your blended learning strategy.
+As with any learning strategy, the first step for designing blended learning courses is to define the objectives and goals you wish to achieve from your blended learning strategy.

 The following questions can help you define your goals: